 The Elm runtime uses a package called

 elm-lang/virtual-dom to render HTML on a screen.
-In this section, we’ll learn how this library works.
+In this section, we’ll learn how this package works.
 First, let’s understand how browsers render HTML in general.

 How Browsers Render HTML